igorg520b/iceMPM_3Dm/README.md

 > cm3 startfile.json

-A simulation can be "resumed" from a full snapshot via:
+A simulation can be resumed from a full snapshot via:

 > cm3 --resume snapshot_file.h5 --partitions 4